-To help clients plan for the future, The Pro Bono Project:
+To help clients plan for the future, our volunteers:

-- Drafts wills for the disposition of property after death
+- Draft wills for the disposition of property after death

-- Develops living wills, which specify how much medical intervention the client desires if he/she is close to death
+- Develop living wills, which specify how much medical intervention the client desires if he/she is close to death

-- Enacts a health care power of attorney enabling a person to choose someone to make medical decisions on his/her behalf
+- Draft a health care power of attorney enabling a person to choose someone to make medical decisions on his/her behalf

-- Provides general or specific powers of attorney to appoint someone to manage all or some of a client’s affairs
+- Provide general or specific powers of attorney to appoint someone to manage all or some of a client’s affairs

 These fly-by-night business owners often took hurricane victims’ insurance or Road Home money and then either refused to complete the work or performed it so badly that it had to be redone.